As an Amazon Associate we earn from qualifying purchases.

 Sous vide gradually increases the food’s temperature to your pre-determined desired temperature.
 Therefore, you should ensure that your water bath has a minimum temperature of approximately 140°F to get the perfect texture.

 When you overcook the chicken by setting the temperature too high, the protein fibers lose their elasticity due to prolonged exposure to heat, causing your chicken to become chewy.
-Thus, invest in a food thermometer to monitor the water temperature.
+Thus, invest in a food thermometer to monitor the water temperature or at the very least, calibrate your sous vide.
+When you set it to 140 degrees Fahrenheit, there is a chance it was heating your water to 160+.

 Incorrect Vacuum Sealing